stefi19/aig_optimization_experiments/README.md

 ### Motivation

-During a mentor review, the following feedback was given:

-> *"Another thing to look into is directly using the SAT sweeping tool inside ABC in order
-> to identify exact matches and to get already simulations that have been used by this tool.
-> [...] it would make sense to re-use already what is present in ABC."*

 The existing `sat_refinement_abc.py` script calls ABC's **combinational equivalence checking (CEC)** command once per candidate pair — meaning one ABC subprocess per row in `sat_refinement_candidates.csv`.
 This is correct but inefficient: for a benchmark with